mixcode/https_capture/README.md

 $ https_capture -addr=:38080 -dir=./captured -log=log.txt -c -tee my_insecure_root_ca.cer
 ```

 Run the proxy with the generated cert on the machine's `:38080` port.
 The HTTP requests will be stored in the `./captured` directory.
 The `-tee` makes the log echoed to STDOUT.
-The `-c` will clear the capturing directory when starting.
+The `-c` will clear the capturing directory on start.

-To see available options, do `https_capture --help`.
+To see available options, do `https_capture -help`.

 ### start sending data through the proxy